 In contrast to this, <custom_attributes_list/> can only be used within any single connector, but not at root level.
-There are good reasons for this:

-Consider the common scenario, where many χMCF files each containing connections of subsystems are to be read in an application.
-The application will have to deal with conflicts between root level data, connection group level data and conflicts with data at connector level.
+There are good reasons for this.
+An example is the common scenario where many χMCF files each containing connections of subsystems are to be read in an application.
+The application will have to deal with conflicts between root level data and conflicts with data at connector level.

 At root level (within <xmcf/> element), any application should be able to deal with conflicts of its own <appdata/>, because their nature is known by the application.
 On the other hand, the purpose of a possible <custom_attributes/> element is not known by the application.
 The application would therefore have to pass the task of resolving <custom_attributes/> conflicts to the engineer.
-This is undesirable.
+This is undesired.

-At connection group level (within <connection_group/> element), same considerations apply.

 At the connector level (within <connection_xd/> elements), any application should be able to handle conflicts between connectors.
 This is because connectors are domain objects: both, the application, and the engineer, are aware of the connectors' role and existence.
-So, both the application and the engineer can resolve connector conflicts if needed.
+Therefore, both the application and the engineer can resolve connector conflicts if needed.
 After such a conflict has been resolved, there is no conflict of <appdata/> or <custom_attributes/> left to be solved by the engineer or the application, because these data have a limited scope; they live within the confines of the connector.
 This is very convenient.

 0D connections